-Please mark the boxes on this proxy card to indicate how your shares should be voted.
+Please mark the boxes on the proxy card to indicate how your shares should be voted.
 Then sign the card, detach it and return your proxy vote in the enclosed postage paid envelope.
 You may also vote your shares by telephone or via the Internet.
+If you choose to vote by telephone or via the Internet, you do not need to return the attached card.